percona/pmm/docs/setting-up/server/docker.md

 ## Tips

-- To Disable the Home Dashboard *PMM Upgrade* panel you can either add `-e DISABLE_UPDATES=true` to the `docker run` command (for the life of the containter) or navigate to _PMM --> PMM Settings --> Advanced Settings_ and disable "Check for Updates" (can be turned back on by any admin in the UI).
+- To Disable the Home Dashboard *PMM Upgrade* panel you can either add `-e DISABLE_UPDATES=true` to the `docker run` command (for the life of the container) or navigate to _PMM --> PMM Settings --> Advanced Settings_ and disable "Check for Updates" (can be turned back on by any admin in the UI).

 - Eliminate browser certificate warnings by configuring a [trusted certificate].